MrYaoH/GRCCA/README.md

 # GRCCA

-The PyTorch implementation of GRCCA, that is, graph representation learning via contrastive clustering assignments
+The PyTorch implementation of GRCCA, that is, Graph Representation learning via Contrastive Clustering Assignments.

 ## Dependencies